Introduction of Abaqus SPH (Smoothed particle hydrodynamics)

 Workshop 2: Bullet Movement through Water Pipe in Abaqus

-The second workshop describes the movement of water in a pipe after the passage of the bullet.
+The second workshop describes water movement in a pipe after the bullet’s passage.
 For severe collisions between water and solid, it is necessary to define SPH in the mesh module and consider specified boundary conditions.

 Workshop 3: Simulation of water mixing (Ball drop into the water container)